Day Trip From San Francisco to the Russian River Valley

 A dish from Boon Eat + Drink.

-Within walking distance of the downtown restaurants and shops, Johnson’s offers a wide beach for sunning, swimming, and floating from May to September.
-There’s a roped-off kiddie area for toddlers and beginning swimmers to enjoy the river safely, and the summer dam provides deeper waters for more adventurous swimmers.
+Within walking distance of downtown Guerneville is Johnson’s Beach, a wide beach for sunning, swimming, and floating from May to September.
+There’s a roped-off area for kids, and the summer dam provides deeper waters for more adventurous swimmers.
 Canoes, kayaks, paddleboats, inner tubes, umbrellas, beach chairs, and more are available for rent.

-Next along the highway you’ll find Monte Rio (pop.
-1,152), where a 1950s-style neon sign proclaims, ‘Welcome to Monte Rio Vacation Wonderland.’
-Stretching along both sides of the river, this laid-back community includes two hotels built in 1906, a mural-decorated World War II-surplus Quonset hut that serves as the local movie theater, and the wonderfully sandy Monte Rio Community Beach.
+Along your route, you’ll also find Monte Rio (pop.
+1,152), where a 1950s-style sign proclaims, ‘Welcome to Monte Rio Vacation Wonderland.’
+Stretching along both sides of the river, this laid-back community includes two hotels built in 1906, a mural-decorated World War II-surplus hut that serves as the local movie theater, and the wonderfully sandy Monte Rio Community Beach.

 A sign across the Bohemian Highway reads Camp Meeker in Sonoma County

-Or, from Monte Rio you can head south on the Bohemian Highway, a highly scenic, 10-mile stretch of two-lane roadway that winds through redwoods, pastures, and rocky ravines in western Sonoma County, connecting Monte Rio to the tiny hamlets of Occidental and Freestone.
-The area on and around the Bohemian Highway attracts bicyclists, car clubs, and anyone who enjoys getting off the beaten path to traverse beautiful and challenging routes.
+From here, you could retrace your route back to San Francisco.
+Or, you can head south on the Bohemian Highway, a highly scenic, 10-mile stretch of two-lane roadway that winds through redwoods, pastures, and rocky ravines, attracting anyone who enjoys getting off the beaten path.

-Located at the midpoint of the Bohemian Highway, Occidental (pop.
-1,115) offers a two-block long main street with plenty of charm.
+As you cruise the Bohemian Highway, stop to take in the small town of Occidental (pop.
+1,115) with a two-block-long main street and plenty of charm.
 It’s home to art galleries, unique shops, and the Occidental Center for the Arts, a performing venue with superb acoustics and an exhibition art gallery.

 Image of the gardens at Osmosis.